RestaurantsBuyer evaluation

 4. POS sync for menu sales and ingredient usage

-Restaurant PO software should pull real menu sales from the POS and feed ingredient usage automatically.
+Restaurant PO software should pull menu sales from the POS and feed ingredient usage through the fastest reliable sync path the channel supports.
 Toast, Square, Clover, Lightspeed, and similar systems know what sold.
 The PO workflow should use that as the demand signal.

 Without POS sync, the buyer falls back to shelf walks, chef memory, and weekly spreadsheets.
 Those can work at one small location with a tight menu.
-They fail as menu complexity, locations, or supplier count grows.
+They usually weaken as menu complexity, locations, or supplier count grows.

 5. Multi-channel supplier ordering